 - Construction workers

 - Factory workers

 - Navy personnel and shipyard workers

 How Do I Know if I Was Exposed to Asbestos at Work?

-If you worked in one of the at-risk occupations before the 1980s, there’s a high chance you were exposed to asbestos in your day-to-day work.
-However, some occupations put workers at a much higher risk than others.
+If you worked in one of these at-risk occupations before the 1980s — or you are a U.S. military veteran — there’s a high chance you were exposed to asbestos in your day-to-day work.

 What Legal Options Do Mesothelioma Victims Have?